Varallo Sesia

 Varallo Sesia (Piedmontese: Varal), pronunciation (Vhuh-rahl-loh) commonly known as Varallo, is a comune and town in the province of Vercelli in the Piedmont region of Italy.
 It is situated in Valsesia, at 450 m above sea level and some 66 km north-northeast of Vercelli and 55 km northwest of Novara.

-Once called Varade, it is divided in two boroughs (Varallo Vecchia and Varallo Nuova) by the Mastallone stream.
+Once called Varade, it is divided into two boroughs (Varallo Vecchia and Varallo Nuova) by the Mastallone stream.

 In 1971, Varallo was awarded the Golden Medal for Military Valor for the deeds of its population against the German occupation in the late stages of World War II.

 Geography

 The valley of the Sesia is very narrow at this point as it nears its source.
 Varallo lies on the left bank where the Mastallone flows into the Sesia.

-The town is surrounded by the foothills of the Alps and is not far from the Monte Rosa, which is visible from the surrounding hills.
+The town is surrounded by the foothills of the Alps and is not far from Monte Rosa, which is visible from the surrounding hills.

 Main sights

-The churches of San Gaudenzio, Santa Maria delle Grazie, and Santa Maria di Loreto, all contain works by Gaudenzio Ferrari, who was born in the neighboring Valduggia.
+The churches of San Gaudenzio, Santa Maria delle Grazie, and Santa Maria di Loreto, all contain works by Gaudenzio Ferrari, who was born in the neighbouring Valduggia.

 Museums and galleries include the Pinacoteca Civica (the David and Goliath pictured is by Tanzio da Varallo who was born in the frazione Riale), the Museo Comola in the frazione Camasco, the Museo Scaglia and the Museo di Storia Naturale Calderini.